jinikeda/crms2map/README.md

 ### Step 2.
 Resample the retrieved data

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; From step 1, resample hourly, daily, monthly, and yearly.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; From step 1, resample hourly, daily, monthly, and yearly averaged datasets in the Input folder.
+The processed and output data are also available in each folder.
 See src/CRMS2Resample.py

 ### Step 3.
 Plot time series data (optional)

 ## Running submodule in the CRMS2Map package